Connections are either SQL databases or APIs that are used to create pages.

-Basedash allows users to connect their data from different databases and platforms.
-Currently, Basedash supports all SQL data sources with other integrations planned in the future.
-Stripe and Airtable can be connected in Basedash with Sequin in read-only mode, which creates a real-time sync of data to a PostgreSQL.
+Currently, Basedash supports all SQL database with other integrations planned in the future.
+Stripe and Airtable data can be connected in Basedash via Sequin in read-only mode, which creates a real-time sync of data to a PostgreSQL.

 - SQL Server

-We’ve created guides for various hosting providers on how to find the necessary information about your data source so that you can connect it to Basedash.
+We’ve created guides for various hosting providers on how to find the necessary information about your database so that you can connect it to Basedash.

 Database tables for a given connection can be found on the Connection Page.
 The sidebar lists all the connections and you can expand a connection to view its corresponding tables.

-There are three levels of configuration within a connection: connection, table, and attribute level configurations.
+There are three levels of configuration within a database connection: connection, table, and attribute level configurations.

 - Display name The name used for display purposes in the user interface.
 Useful in the case where the format of your connection name is not the most human-readable.